-It is a little known fact that the police are not allowed to require you to undertake a breath test if more than 2 hours has passed since you last drove a car.
-What this means is that if you were tested more than 2 hours after you drove, it may be possible to have the evidence of your intoxication excluded.
+It is a little known fact that the police are not allowed to require you to undertake a breath test if more than two hours have passed since you last drove a car.
+What this means is that if you were tested more than two hours after you drove, it may be possible to have the evidence of your intoxication excluded.

 It is illegal for the police to require you to submit to a breath test at your home.
 If the police act illegally we may be able to have the evidence of your reading excluded.

-It is important to make it clear that neither the author of this article nor Armstrong Legal encourage or endorse drink driving.
-In fact, we are active in education programs aimed at discouraging such behaviour.
+It is important to make it clear that neither the author of this article nor Armstrong Legal encourages or endorse drink driving.
 However, we also passionately believe that every individual is entitled to know what their legal rights are.
 The purpose of this article is to provide you with information about your legitimate legal rights to defend a PCA charge.

 WHERE TO NEXT?